 A new campus-based child care centre at Selkirk College will provide 24 much needed spaces for children, allowing parents attending the college to focus on their school work.

 The college is receiving almost $1.2 million through the Childcare BC New Spaces Fund and $300,000 through Columbia Basin Trust to build the Silver King Childcare Centre.
-The centre will have 16 spaces for infants and toddlers and eight spaces for children up to the age of 12.
+The centre will have 16 spaces for infants and toddlers and eight spaces for children up to the age of five.

 The announcement of the funding for the new Silver King Childcare Centre took place in the Student Commons Building on the Silver King Campus where those in attendance gathered for a group shot.